-On December 23, 2022, the Company entered into a Controlled Equity Offering SM Sales Agreement (the "Sales Agreement") with Cantor Fitzgerald & Co. ("Cantor") and Wells Fargo Securities, LLC ("Wells Fargo Securities"), relating to shares of the Company's common stock.
-In accordance with the terms of the Sales Agreement, the Company may offer and sell shares of its common stock having an aggregate offering price of up to \$200,000,000 from time to time through Cantor or Wells Fargo Securities, each acting as the Company's sales agent.
-During the period ended March 31, 2024, the Company did not offer or sell any shares of common stock pursuant to the Sales Agreement.
+On December 23, 2022, the Company entered into a Controlled Equity Offering5M Sales Agreement, which was amended on August 7, 2023 (as amended, the "Sales Agreement") with Cantor Fitzgerald & Co. ("Cantor"), Wells Fargo Securities, LLC ("Wells Fargo Securities"), and William Blair & Company, L.L.C. ("William Blair") relating to shares of the Company's common stock.
+In accordance with the terms of the Sales Agreement, the Company may offer and sell shares of its common stock having an aggregate offering price of up to \$200,000,000 from time to time through Cantor, Wells Fargo Securities, or William Blair, each acting as the Company's sales agent.
+During the period ended September 30, 2024 the Company did not offer or sell any shares of common stock pursuant to the Sales Agreement.